What is Sexual Assault Prevention?

 Marketing & Communications

-Question: How will students find out about Haven?
+Question: How will students find out about Sexual Assault Prevention?

 Answer: Students are informed of the program participation requirements through their VT e-mail account on the last business day of July.
 They are also informed of this program by information in orientation materials and vigorous promoting during orientation events during the first three weeks of July.
 E-mails with directions on how to login to the programs and continual reminders will be sent out between the last business day of July and the Thursday before the first day of classes, which is the deadline.

-Answer: Virginia Tech makes Haven available to students via email on the last business day of July.
+Answer: Virginia Tech makes Sexual Assault Prevention available to students via email on the last business day of July.

 Question: Who will see my answers?
 How is the data kept?
 Will my parents be told what I report?